ccswbs/UoGd7-Training/bootstrapclasses.md

 # Boostrap Classes

-Bootstrap is an open-source front-end framework that is used to create visual effects on websites with HTML, CSS, and Javascript.
+Bootstrap is an open-source front-end framework that uses HTML, CSS, and Javascript to create responsive webpages.

 ## Example Classes